Summary of this article

 Most Asian markets were trading lower today, mirroring the weakness on the Wall Street.

-Around 11:25 AM on March 13, Japan’s Nikkei 225 was trading lower by 1 per cent, South Korea's Kospi was down by nearly 2 per cent, China's CSI 300 was down by 0.20 per cent, while the Hong Kong-based Hang Seng was trading lower by 0.80 per cent.
+Around 11:25 AM on March 13, Japan’s Nikkei 225 was trading lower by 1 per cent, South Korea's Kospi was down nearly 2 per cent, China's CSI 300 was down 0.20 per cent, while the Hong Kong-based Hang Seng was trading lower by 0.80 per cent.

 Rupee Hits Record Low

 Meanwhile, the Indian rupee (INR) slipped to a fresh record low against the US dollar (USD) in early trade today.
-The USD/INR pair rose 0.28 per cent to 92.63, extending its gains for a third straight session.
+The USD/INR pair rose 0.28 per cent to 92.63, extending gains for the third straight session.
 Since the US and Israel launched a joint military offensive against Iran on February 28, the pair has climbed about 1.70 per cent.
 Over the past one year, the pair has advanced 6.58 per cent.

-In currency markets, the USD/INR pair indicates how many rupees are required to buy one US dollar.
+In currency markets, the USD/INR pair indicates how many rupees are required to buy one dollar.
 When the pair rises, it means the rupee is weakening as more rupees are needed to purchase a dollar.